Geographers can describe the location of a place in one of two ways: absolute and relative. Both are descriptives of where a geographic location is.

 We can again look at this map of the area around the U.S. Capitol.
 The north arrow in the upper right hand corner lets the user know the cardinal directions.
 As a relative location, the U.S. Capitol can be described as being due west of the U.S. Supreme Court or southwest from the Russell Senate Office Building.

-Relative Distance and Absolute Distance
+What is Relative Distance and Absolute Distance?

 The location could also be desired in terms of how long it would take to travel to the U.S. Capitol Building along specific routes.
 For example, the U.S. Capital Building is a roughly six minute walk southwest from the Russell Senate Office Building using Constitution Avenue.